Bou Hmara: Death

-After his capture in August 1909, Bou Hmara was parading through Fez in a wooden cage and then tortured.
+After his capture in August 1909, Bou Hmara was paraded through Fez in a wooden cage and then tortured.
 He was put in a pit with lions by Abd al-Hafid of Morocco.
 They were too well-fed to do anything but maul him so he was eventually killed by a servant and his body burned.
-He died on September 12 1909.
+He died on 12 or 15 September 1909.

 Bou Hmara's men were either decapitated on the spot, or taken hostage.
 It is said that 400 prisoners began the march to Fes but only 160 arrived, the remainder having been ransomed.
 Once at Fes, one-fifth of the captives were punished at a public mutilation, a hand and opposing foot being cut off (hirabah), and the others imprisoned.

 Legacy and reception

 Bou Hmara as a figure fascinated colonial writers more than his revolt.
 Because of his sudden rise, personality, ability as a military leader and defiance against the central government, he became a folk hero.
 The circumstances of his death also exacerbated his legend which persisted in the imagination of Moroccans long after his defeat.

 He had a reputation for magic and prestidigitation.
 He surrounded himself with "a halo of miracles, prophecies and dreams" and is said to have done a number of miracles like his face changing colour three times a day.'
-He attributed this to the claim that he was actually Mawlay Mohammed, the rightful hear to and eldest son of Hassan I.
+He attributed this to the claim that he was actually Mawlay Mohammed, the rightful heir to and eldest son of Hassan I.

+His campaign exacerbated the makhzen's financial problems at the time by undermining the sultan's legitimacy and necessitating military expeditions against him.